 Tips and Safety

-is no less and no more dangerous than any other (roller) skate.
-Well, almost.
+Heelys is no less and no more dangerous than any other (roller) skate.

 - Don't get paranoid about Heelys though -

-Once they've got the hang of it they'll want to dispense with the protectors
+confidence.
+Once they've got the hang of it they'll want to dispense

-child not keeping their feet together.
+your child not keeping their feet together.
 Make sure they're separated

 front/back, otherwise your child is heading for a fall.
-This is important especially for
+This is

-fast to control themselves safely with Heelys, they can simply drop
+too fast to control themselves safely with Heelys, they can simply drop

 their toes and quickly walk/run out of the motion.
 It's very